 This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begin to break-down.
 Without cold compression, cellular break-down and tissue damage continues as the cells don't get the oxygen they need to survive.
 By limiting the amount of damage done to your tendon, you also limit the amount of healing that needs to occur.
 This is a very important step to heal tendon injuries faster and with less pain!
 This is why you need to treat your calcific tendonitis right after it's hurt, when you notice pain / swelling / inflammation, or directly after a re-injury.

 Use a Cold Compress or Ice Pack:

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling in your shoulder to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling in your shoulder to stop tissue damage, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury of your shoulder.

 - Before and after surgery during rehabilitation to control pre and post-surgery pain and swelling.

 - Anytime you feel your calcific tendonitis has made your shoulder tender, painful or you're having a flare-up of an old calcific tendonitis injury.